Battle of the 300 Champions: Lucian

 In the Lucian's "Charon or Inspectors", the god Hermes says to the Charon that the general who lies there half-dead, writing an inscription on the trophy with his own blood, is Othryades.

 Ovid

 Ovid write in his poem Fasti that if the god Terminus had marked the borders of the Thyrean land, the men would not have died and the name of Othryades would not been read on the piled arms.

 Suda

 The account in the 10th-century Byzantine encyclopedia Suda says that after the men fought, Othryades (whom the Suda calls Othryadas) remained unnoticed among the corpses, heavily wounded.
 When the Argive survivors Alkenor and Chromios left, he managed to strip the Argive corpses, raise a trophy and write on it with human blood and because of this the Spartans won the dispute.
 Suda also mentioned that after he raised the trophy, he immediately died.

 Greek Anthology

-In the Greek Anthology there some poems dedicated to the battle and the soldiers who participated.
+In the Greek Anthology there are some poems dedicated to the battle and the soldiers who participated.